platypusguy/FileDedupe/README.md

 # FileDedupe
-Utility to list duplicate files in one or more directories.
+Utility to list duplicate files in one or more directories based on the file contents (rather than the name).

 ## What it is